LaunchCodeEducation/java-web-dev-curriculum/content/authentication/reading/hashing-passwords/_index.md

 ## Which Hash Function Should I Use?

 You should use [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).
-This hash function is considered not only the best hash function at the moment, but also likely to be able to stand the test of time.
-Bcrypt uses hashing best practices (such as [salts](https://en.wikipedia.org/wiki/Salt_(cryptography))) along with an algorithm that can be made to run as long as you like.
+This hash function is considered not only the best hash function at the moment, but also likely to be able to stand the test of time. bcrypt uses hashing best practices (such as [salts](https://en.wikipedia.org/wiki/Salt_(cryptography))) along with an algorithm that can be made to run as long as you like.
 So even as computing power grows, bcrypt will be resistant to brute force techniques.

 ## Check Your Understanding